Non-ergodic linear convergence property of the delayed gradient descent under the strongly convexity and the

 where $A_i\in\mathbb{R}^d$ is a vector containing the $i$-th data point, and $y_i\in\{-1,1\}$ is the $i$-th associated class assignment.
 In this experiment, we try to choose $m=1,000$ data points: $500$ data points for the first class and $500$ data points for the second class.
 Each data point $A_i\sim\mathcal{N}(y_i{\bf 1},{\bf 1})$ is the Gaussian random variable of mean $y_i{\bf 1}$ and variance ${\bf 1}$, where

-Using the cost function $f(x)$ of \eqref{fx-eq-4-2} with $\mu=0.1$, we try to show the behavior of the error $\|x_t-x_*\|$ by simulating the concerned gradient descent scheme \eqref{eq-1-1} with the delay $\tau=5$, $10$, $20$, $100$.
-As seen in the previous subsection, we set the initial point $x_0=0$ and the minimizer $x_*\in\mathbb{R}^d$ is approximately found by \eqref{eq-1-1} within the tolerance ${\rm TOL}=10^{-10}$.
+Using the cost function $f(x)$ of \eqref{fx-eq-4-2} with $\mu=0.1$, we try to show the behavior of the error $\|x_t-x_*\|$ by simulating the concerned gradient descent scheme \eqref{eq-1-1} with the delay $\tau=5$, $10$, $20$, $100$. {Actually, it is difficult to find the minimizer $x_*\in\mathbb{R}^d$ of the given $f(x)$.
+To measure the convergence of error, we set the initial point $x_0=0$ and the minimizer $x_*\in\mathbb{R}^d$ is approximately found by \eqref{eq-1-1} within the tolerance ${\rm TOL}=10^{-10}$.